- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-When it gets icy outside, we tend to think about winterizing cars and homes.
+When it gets icy outside, we think about winterizing cars and homes.
 But what about the need to winterize our dogs?

-Our beloved canine companions look cute in sweaters, but technically they’re already wearing one coat.
-Is another layer healthy, or a health risk?
+Our beloved canine companions look cute in sweaters, but technically, they’re already wearing one coat.
+Is another layer healthy, or is it a health risk?
+Do dogs need coats?

-Asking the question “do dogs need coats” doesn’t take into account that our companions vary in shape and size, breeds and background.
+Asking “do dogs need coats” doesn’t take into account that our companions vary in shape and size, breeds and background.
 Just like human wardrobes, the answer is rarely one-size-fits-all.

-Short-haired breeds, including hairless dogs, have less insulation against that change in temperature from warm house to winter walk.
-Picture a Bernese versus a greyhound, or Saint Bernard versus a Chihuahua.
+Short-haired breeds, including hairless dogs, have less insulation against that change in temperature from a warm house to winter walk.
+Picture a Bernese versus a greyhound, or Saint Bernard versus a pit bull terrier.
 You get the idea.

 Also, if you clip or shave longer-haired canines (like poodles) you’ve altered their body’s natural protection.
 A sweater can help compensate.

 The Role of Age, Breed, and Climate